Definitions of Morphology

 - Plural: morphologies

-- Morphology focuses on the structural aspects words or morphemes to understand word creation such as compound formation and derivation.
+- Morphology focuses on the syntactical (structural) aspects of words or morphemes to understand word creation, such as compound formation and derivation.

 - Also called: